korningf/git-pass/README.md

 ![git-pass-init-gen-gpg-keyring.png](git-pass-init-gen-gpg-keyring.png "Generate PGP keyring")

+A GPG keyring has primary certifying RSA keypair, a number of UIDs, and a number of sub-keys.

+Generate keys interactively with  `--full-generate-key` or programmtically with `--quick-generate-key`.

+The interactive option is considered more secure as it captures mouse movements for entropy.

+.

-If necessary, Generate your GPG keyring:
+If necessary, Generate your GPG keyring.

+* ~~Programmatic quick-generate method:~~

+    ~~$ gpg --quick-generate-key "JohnDoe@email.com" rsa4096 cert never~~

+* Interactive full-generate method:

-    gpg --full-generate-key
+    $ gpg --full-generate-key

 Use following parameters:

     key kind:      1 (RSA)
     key size:      4096
     validity:      0 (never expires)
+    name:          John Doe
+    email:         JohnDoe@email.com

 Sample output: